uvarc/rc-learning/content/courses/r-intro/index.md

     - Console top right
     - Environment/history on the bottom left
     - Plots/help on the bottom right.
 - Projects: first, start a new project in a new folder somewhere easy to remember.
-When we start reading in data it'll be important that the _code and the data are in the same place._ Creating a project creates an Rproj file that opens R running _in that folder_.
+When we start reading in data it'll be important that the _code and the data are in the same place._ Creating a project creates a Rproj file that opens R running _in that folder_.
 This way, when you want to read in dataset _whatever.txt_, you just tell it the filename rather than a full path.
 This is critical for reproducibility, and we'll talk about that more later.
 - Code that you type into the console is code that R executes.
 From here forward we will use the editor window to write a script that we can save to a file and run it again whenever we want to.
 We usually give it a `.R` extension, but it's just a plain text file.
 If you want to send commands from your editor to the console, use `CMD`+`Enter` (`Ctrl`+`Enter` on Windows).
 - Anything after a `#` sign is a comment.
 Use them liberally to *comment your code*.

 ## Basic operations

 R can be used as a glorified calculator.
 Try typing this in directly into the console.
-Make sure you're typing into into the editor, not the console, and save your script.
+Make sure you're typing into the editor, not the console, and save your script.
 Use the run button, or press `CMD`+`Enter` (`Ctrl`+`Enter` on Windows).

 ```{r calculator}
 2+2